peacefulcenter/peacefulcenter.github.io/pages/about.md

 ---
 header_title: About Us
 header_intro: Our nonprofit was established in 2025.
-We are a group of Buddhist philanthropists looking to give back to underserved and underfunded communities and commit to good deeds in the world.
+We are philanthropists looking to give back to impoverished communities and commit to good deeds in the world.
 layout: page
 permalink: /:basename/
 ---